It is the case with most things that if you want to get good at a particular skill, it is often best to start young.

-Letting your child take up dirt biking will make them more comfortable controlling other vehicles in the future and give them a great outdoor sport that they will enjoy for many years to come.
+Letting your child take up dirt biking will make them more comfortable controlling other vehicles in the future.
+It gives them also a great outdoor sport that they will enjoy for many years to come.

-Similarly, the saddled should be low enough that the child can reach the footrests but not so small that they will grow out of it in a year.
+Similarly, the saddle should be low enough that the child can reach the footrests but not so small that they will grow out of it in a year.

-With so much to consider, we’ve put together a helpful guide to assist you in shopping for a bike and run through a few of the best dirt bikes available for 13 years olds.
+With so much to consider, we’ve put together a helpful guide.
+It assists you in shopping for a bike and running through a few of the dirt bikes for 13 year olds.

 OUR TOP PICK

-Electric dirt bikes are a great choice for young riders as they are a simple way to get moving and are cheaper to maintain since they don’t require gas.
+Electric dirt bikes are a great choice for young riders.
+They are a simple way to get moving and are cheaper to maintain since they don’t require gas.

 This bike's only drawback is its battery which takes up to 12 hours to fully charge.

-Charging it overnight should be fine to avoid long waits, but it is essential to charge the battery once a month or the power cell may lose its ability to accept a charge.
+Charging it overnight should be fine to avoid long waits.
+It is also essential to charge the battery once a month or the power cell may lose its ability to accept a charge.

 - Electric motor - No buying fuel or worrying about your carbon footprint.

 - Maximum speed of 27km/h- The motor is powerful enough for your child to build up speed, but not so fast that they will lose control of the bike.